Bosonization in $R$-paraparticle Luttinger models: parabosons

-hence at the domain $\epsilon \in (\epsilon_0, \infty)$, the average occupation number is exponentially decreasing from infinity, reminiscent of bose statistics.
-This motivates us to classify $R$-paraparticles that have single-mode partition functions in the form of Eq.~\eqref{eq:a2} with $D_n \neq 0$ for all $n$ as $R$-parabosons.
+hence within the domain $\epsilon \in (\epsilon_0, \infty)$, the average occupation number is exponentially decreasing from infinity, reminiscent of Bose statistics as in Fig.~\ref{fig:1}(a).
+This motivates us to classify paraparticles that have single-mode partition functions in the form of Eq.~\eqref{eq:a2} with $D_n \neq 0$ for all $n$ as $R$ parabosons.

-While all $R$-parafermions with a four-tensor $R$ have a corresponding $R$-parabosons described by $-R$, the converse is not always true.
+While the earlier discussion shows that all $R$ parafermions with a four-tensor $R$ have corresponding $R$ parabosons described by $-R$, the converse is not always true.
 Consider the examples